"I know that I will never stop taking photographs — it's in my soul."— Luiza Michalewicz

 It takes time, patience, and real devotion to move past these things — to allow something genuine to emerge.
 I often travel with a tangle of difficult feelings: exhaustion from the long anticipation and journey, anxiety about whether connection will happen, whether the nature will cooperate, whether I will be safe.

 I have learned to accept that uncertainty as part of the process, to let it sharpen my attention rather than undermine my resolve.
-Sometimes it takes multiple trips before a single collection is complete.
+Sometimes it takes multiple trips and years in between before a single collection is completed.

 But every image I offer to the world has been earned — fully, honestly, at considerable personal cost.
 There is no other way I know how to work.